 - 2 cups ditalini pasta

-- 1 16 oz. can of cannellini beans, rinsed and drained
+- 1 16 oz. cannellini beans rinsed and drained

 - 2 cups fresh spinach